Strong Duality for a Multiple-Good Monopolist: Introduction

-\item While our dual formulation takes a simple form, establishing strong duality is quite technical.
+While our dual formulation takes a simple form, establishing strong duality is quite technical.
 At a high level, our proof follows the proof of Monge-Kantorovich duality in~\cite{Villani}, making use of the Fenchel-Rockafellar duality theorem, but the technical aspects of the proof are different due to the convexity constraint on feasible utility functions.
-The proof is presented in Section~\ref{proofsection}, but it is not necessary to understand the other results in this paper.
+The proof is presented in the online appendix, but it is not necessary to understand the other results in this paper.
 We note that our formulation from Theorem~\ref{setupclaim} defines a convex optimization problem.
 One would hope then that infinite-dimensional linear programming techniques~\cite{luenberger1968optimization, anderson1987linear} can be leveraged to establish the existence of a strong dual.
 We are not aware of such an approach, and expect that such formulations will fail to establish existence of interior points in the primal feasible set, which is necessary for strong duality.

-\item As already emphasized earlier, our identification of a strong dual implies that the optimal mechanism admits a certificate of optimality, in the form of a dual witness, for all settings of $n$ and $f$.
+As already emphasized earlier, our identification of a strong dual implies that the optimal mechanism admits a certificate of optimality, in the form of a dual witness, for all settings of $n$ and $f$.
 Hence, our duality framework can play the role of first-order conditions certifying the optimality of single-dimensional mechanisms.
-Where optimality of single-dimensional mechanisms can be certified by checking virtual welfare maximization, optimality of multi-dimensional mechanisms is always certifiable by providing dual solutions whose value matches the revenue of the mechanism, and such dual solutions take a simple form.
+Where optimality of single-dimensional mechanisms can be certified by checking virtual welfare maximization, optimality of multi-dimensional mechanisms is always certifiable by providing dual solutions whose value matches the revenue of the mechanism, and such dual solutions take a simple form: they are transportation maps between measures.